Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.General.DrillingProperties/readme.md

 In the context of the generation of code from a json schema, the dictionary can be used to add attributes (C#), annotations (Java) or decoration (Python) to the generated properties in the classes.

-In the context of a micro-service architecture, the generated dictionary can thereafater been made available through the `Get` interface of a specific end-point of the micro-service.
+In the context of a micro-service architecture, the generated dictionary can be made available through the `Get` interface of a specific end-point of the micro-service.

-When an instance of a class that utilizes `DrillingProperty` is serialized to json, the property `MetaDataID` indicates the `Guid` of the corresponding entry in the generated dictionary.
-It is therefore possible for the receiving application to get the specific meta information for that property.

-The `MetaDataID` could have been filled in during serialization by reading the attribute `MetaDataIDAttribute` associated with the property, however such a solution would have required to pass to the Json serialization function specific json converters each time it is called.
-The risk of forgetting to pass the converters is relatively high and therefore a simpler strategy has been chosen: the `Guid` defined by `MetaDataIDAttribute` is passed to the constructor of the
-`DrillingProperty`.
-This requires the programmer to copy paste the `Guid`, which is not very elegant, but on the other hand the problem is fixed once for all for each definition of `DrillingProperty`.

-Note that a simple way to generate `Guid` is to visit [guidgenerator.com](https://guidgenerator.com/online-guid-generator.aspx).

 ## Example
 Here is an example.